TSFoster/elpc/content/coaching.md

 title: Coaching
 is_page: true
 ---

-We have two Pickleball Scotland qualified coaches and they provide a variety of coaching options for members.
+We have three **Pickleball Scotland** qualified coaches who offer a range of coaching options to suit our members' needs.

-The club runs a weekly coached session for 20 members to learn and practice specific skills.
-We also run blocks of coaching for groups of 4 so that they can develop skills together and have more interaction with the coach.
+Each week, the club hosts a coached session for up to 20 members, focusing on specific skills and techniques.
+Additionally, we offer coaching blocks for small groups of 4, allowing for more personalized attention and interaction with the coach.

-Our coaches also offer private coaching for any members wishing to work with them directly.
+For members who prefer one-on-one guidance, our coaches also provide private coaching sessions tailored to individual needs.

-In the run up to major events we run practice sessions for members who have entered the event so that they can prapare for the challenge ahead.
+Leading up to major events, we organize practice sessions for those participating, helping them prepare and refine their skills for the challenges ahead.

 ![](/assets/coaching.jpg)